Crock Pot Peanut Clusters

 • 12 oz milk chocolate chips

-1. Place the cocktail peanuts on the bottom of a 6 quart slow cooker
+• Place the cocktail peanuts on the bottom of a 6 quart slow cooker.

-2. Top with the semi sweet chocolate chips, then the dark chocolate chips, then the milk chocolate chips
+• Top the peanuts with the semi sweet chocolate chips, then the dark chocolate chips, then the milk chocolate chips in layers.

-3. Place the white chocolate chips on top
+• Place the white chocolate chips on top.

-4. Cook the chocolate peanuts on low in the slow cooker for 1 hour, stirring every 15 minutes
+• Cook the chocolate peanuts on low in the slow cooker for 1 hour, stirring every 15 minutes, until the chocolate is completely melted.

-6. Use a mini cookie scoop or a spoon to drop chocolate covered peanuts onto the baking sheets.
+• Use a mini cookie scoop or a spoon to drop chocolate covered peanuts onto the baking sheets in clusters.

-8. Place the peanut clusters in the refrigerator until set
+• Place the peanut clusters in the refrigerator until set.

 Sharing is caring!